Richard-Burns/SimpleMixer/README.md

 At the very top of the screen is a tab to switch into mapping mode.
 Currently this is the standard TouchDesigner stoner however it will likely soon be replaced by a Resolume style poly drawing and warping system.
 You can also choose an output monitor and toggle the output on and off.

 ##### Changelog

+###### 0.3.5

+-  Updated to Experimental 21670
+- Always on top bug has been fixed in TouchDesigner so is re-enabled in SimpleMixer
+- Tested on TouchScreen.
+All functionality is working but certain buttons could be bigger.

 ###### 0.3.4

 - Updated to Experimental 21150